Raw design for raw food.

-Concrete walls with scribbled instructions for the cladding of the previous occupants were left exposed to help connect the restaurant with it’s context.
+Concrete walls with scribbled instructions for the cladding of the previous occupants are left exposed to help connect the restaurant with it’s context.

-To contribute to the current collective effort to preserve Hong Kong’s craft of neon glass blowing, a decision was made to include a custom commissioned neon in the classic orange/red colour by a local craftsperson.
-To differentiate the piece from the cheap LED signs now found throughout the city the neon not as a communication tool but for its lighting qualities alone.
-The neon ‘sign’ was abstracted into a simple sketch-like gesture, further re-enforcing the restaurants theme of raw creativity.
+A custom neon crafted by a local Sifu glows red and marks the entrance to the kitchen.
+To differentiate the piece from the cheap LED signs now found throughout the city the neon is used not as a communication tool but for its lighting qualities alone.
+The ‘sign’ is abstracted into a simple sketch-like gesture, further re-enforcing the restaurants theme of raw creativity.

 Custom decorative Ceramics were commissioned using southern Chinese glazing techniques combined with modern forms that could fit just as comfortably into European context as an Asian one.

 Brut’s exterior is designed to nestle quietly and confidently into its context at the edge of the emerging restaurant district of Sai Ying Pun.
 A custom door handle, made from wood salvaged form Hong Kong harbor, offers a warm, textural welcome.